Data Foundation

 FAQ

-Key regulations include Saudi Arabia's PDPL and NDMO Data Management and Personal Data Protection Standards, Qatar's PDPPL and QDKC framework, the UAE Federal PDPL (Federal Decree-Law No. 45 of 2021) plus the DIFC and ADGM free-zone regimes where applicable, Bahrain's PDPL, Kuwait's Data Privacy regulations, and Oman's Personal Data Protection Law.
+Key regulations include Saudi Arabia's PDPL and NDMO Data Management and Personal Data Protection Standards, Qatar's PDPPL and QDKC framework, the UAE Federal PDPL (Federal Decree-Law No. 45 of 2021) plus the DIFC and ADGM free-zone regimes where applicable, Bahrain's PDPL, and Oman's Personal Data Protection Law.
 Each imposes specific requirements on data collection, processing, storage, and cross-border transfer.

 We take a governance-first approach: classify data before securing it.
 Every engagement starts with data classification, then layers on appropriate controls — access management, encryption, masking, audit logging — proportional to each dataset's sensitivity and regulatory requirements.

 Yes.
-We design architectures that satisfy data residency and localisation requirements across multiple GCC jurisdictions.
+We design architectures that satisfy data residency and localization requirements across multiple GCC jurisdictions.
 This includes region-specific cloud configurations, transfer impact assessments, and contractual frameworks for compliant cross-entity data sharing.

 Let’s discuss how our governance-first approach to security & compliance can accelerate your data and AI initiatives.